bleung9/image_repo/FEATURES.md

 #### Speeding up tests

-The test suite of 16 tests right now take a long time to run.
+The test suite of 18 examples right now take a long time to run.
 All of them actually call all the gems that were previously mentioned.
 An alternate approach is to stub those responses to speed up the tests, and write separate tests for the functionality of each of those gems.
 These can be run whenever a gem is updated or the version has changed to ensure that no behavior has unexpectedly changed.

 #### Deleting and updating images